EEPblog/WiFiLi/README.md

 # WiFiLi
-A code for WiFi enabled LED light
+A code for WiFi enabled LED light for your ESP8266